Chicken soup: Terminology

-Alleged medicinal properties
+Health effects

-Chicken soup has long been touted as a form of folk medicine to treat symptoms of the common cold and related conditions.
+Chicken soup has long been touted as a form of folk medicine to treat respiratory infections, particularly the common cold and influenza.
 In 2000, scientists at the University of Nebraska Medical Center in Omaha studied the effect of chicken soup on the inflammatory response in vitro.
 They found that some components of the chicken soup inhibit neutrophil migration, which may have an anti-inflammatory effect that could hypothetically lead to temporary ease from symptoms of illness.
 However, since these results have been obtained from purified cells (and directly applied), the diluted soup in vivo effect is debatable.
 The New York Times reviewed the University of Nebraska study, among others, in 2007 and concluded that "none of the research is conclusive, and it is not known whether the changes measured in the laboratory really have a meaningful effect on people with cold symptoms."

-It has also been shown that chicken soup contains the amino acid cysteine, which is very similar to acetylcysteine, which is used by doctors for patients with bronchitis and other respiratory infections to help clear them.
+It has also been shown that chicken soup contains the amino acid cysteine, which is very similar to acetylcysteine, which is used by doctors for patients with bronchitis and other respiratory infections.

-Chicken soup is also known as "Jewish penicillin", either as ersatz penicillin, or as alternative to penicillin.
+Chicken soup is also known as "Jewish penicillin".